microsoft/WhatTheHack/047-TrafficControlWithDapr/README.md

 All actions described in the previous sequence are logged to the console during execution so you can follow the flow.

-The `./Student/Resources` folder in the repo contains the starting project for the workshop.
+The `Resources` folder contains the starting projects for the WhatTheHack.
 It contains a version of the services that use plain HTTP communication and store state in memory.
-With each workshop challenge, you'll add a Dapr building block to enhance this application architecture.
+With each challenge, you'll add a Dapr building block to enhance this application architecture.

-> [!IMPORTANT]
-> It's important to understand that all calls between services are direct, synchronous HTTP calls using the HttpClient library in .NET Core.
+*It's important to understand that all calls between services are direct, synchronous HTTP calls using the HttpClient library in .NET Core.
 While sometimes necessary, this type of synchronous communication [isn't considered a best practice](https://docs.microsoft.com/dotnet/architecture/cloud-native/service-to-service-communication#requestresponse-messaging) for distributed microservice applications.
 When possible, you should consider decoupling microservices using asynchronous messaging.
 However, decoupling communication can dramatically increase the architectural and operational complexity of an application.
-You'll soon see how Dapr reduces the inherent complexity of distributed microservice applications.
+You'll soon see how Dapr reduces the inherent complexity of distributed microservice applications.*

 ### End-state with Dapr applied